Six Cholesterol Busting Foods

 - a 150ml glass of fruit juice

 Fruits and vegetables can be fresh, tinned, frozen or dried.
 They all count.
-If you choose tinned, choose options in juice or water, not with added sugar or salt.
+If you choose tinned, choose options in juice or water, without added sugar or salt.

 Potatoes, yams, cassava and plantains are exceptions.
 They don’t count because they count as a starchy food – like rice or pasta.